Football

 - The German word for Football is "Fußball"

-Use the search below to find local activities near you.
+Use the search below to find local organisations near you.

 National Governing Bodies